VeryEvilPanda/Bazaar-Bot/README.md

 - Repository for my WIP discord bot which interacts with the Hypixel API.
 - Please ignore my terrible code lol

+- After the nerf to sniping bazaar insta-sells this bot is kinda useless but I'll leave it here because it could be useful.

 ## Environment Variables